clover/remote-pay-cloud-examples/remote-pay-cloud-starter-typescript/README.md

-# Remote Pay Cloud Starter
+# Remote Pay Cloud Starter TypeScript

 This repository contains a sample web application written in TypeScript that uses Clover Connector to connect to a Clover device and perform basic operations.